arijit69-web/BackEnd-Development-in-JavaScript/12. Databases/Transaction in DBMS.md

 The content updated by Alice is overwritten by Bob.
 The data updated by Alice is lost.
 It is called as Write-Write (WW) conflict.

-This is all about different types of read write conflict in DBMS.
-If you have any doubt or any thought about this article, write a comment below.
-I will reply you back as soon as possible.